area9innovation/flow9/doc/faq.markdown

 #### Why use flow in the first place?
 Why not HTML5?

-Primary reasons: HTML5 still performs bad on mobile devices.
+Primary reasons: HTML5 still performs bad on some mobile devices.
 HTML+CSS+JavaScript is 10 times more verbose than flow.
 Thus productivity is better for the kind of programs flow is designed for.

 Historical background: Flow was designed at a point in time when HTML5 did not exist, and you